What is Micro-segmentation? Improving Network Security by Reducing the Attack Surface

 Most businesses are now working in a cloud environment, or a hybrid cloud environment, which makes the concept of a firewall-driven perimeter defense largely obsolete.
 If an individual workload isn’t even hosted in your own data center, your firewall is not going to provide protection (although hopefully your cloud provider’s does), and a different approach is required.

 There are different ways to implement micro-segmentation.
-Experts recommend against using a network topology or address-based approach to network security, partly because of the administrative overhead involved.
+Experts recommend against using a network topology or address-based approach to security, partly because of the administrative overhead involved.

 It's also important to make sure that micro-segmentation security policies are comprehensive.
-Some companies have suffered losses because they failed to include one-off services in legacy data centers in their micro-segmentation scheme.
+Some companies have suffered losses because they failed to include one-off services in legacy on premises data centers in their micro-segmentation scheme.
 Network security is only as strong as the weakest link.

 Micro-Segmentation and Cloud Environments

 Being software and workload driven, micro-segmentation works well in cloud or hybrid environments.
 Most businesses now operate in a hybrid cloud setup, with some functions on servers in the corporate data center, and others in the cloud.
 Security controls based on physical infrastructure such as IP addresses don’t work well across cloud applications.
-With workload-defined micro-segmentation the policies and segmentation can be applied regardless of where the application and data are hosted.
+With workload level defined micro-segmentation the policies and segmentation can be applied regardless of where the application and data are hosted.

 Micro-Segmentation and Zero-Trust

 IAM encompasses a variety of techniques that are basic to a zero-trust approach.
-Stepping up your game on identification by not trusting a user simply because they have a password, and requiring one or more additional forms of identification – i.e. two- or multi-factor authentication -- is an obvious application of zero-trust’s “always verify” stance.
+Stepping up your game on identification by not trusting a user simply because they have a password, and requiring one or more additional forms of identification – i.e. two- or multi-factor authentication -- is an obvious application of this “always verify” stance.
 IAM typically also includes mechanisms for restricting users to resources they need, and tightly control of superusers such as system admins.
 Data encryption is also typically deployed both for session privacy and to ensure data security.

 With many more workers working remotely in the wake of the coronavirus pandemic, another weak spot in network security can be remote access.
 Cybercriminals are targeting RDP (Remote Desktop Protocol).
 Using an advanced virtual computing platform, such as Ericom Connect, can also help, especially since it provides client-less access – no worries about end users not updating their software as they are supposed to.